innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

   then ACTION
 ```

 The rule is used in the code cell below without further explanation, other than the commentary provided in the cell itself.
-What is important is that you see (if you close you eyes and squint hard enough!) the logical "shape" of the rule.
-The actual symbols used, and their placement, is "just syntax".
+What is important is that you see (if you close you eyes and squint hard enough!) the logical ‘shape’ of the rule.
+The actual symbols used, and their placement, is ‘just syntax’.

 Run the following cell to define a new ruleset:
 <!-- #endregion -->